Back

 Direct messages (DMs)

-Over time Instagram users began to feel that there is not enough communication in the comments, especially since it doesn’t allow content sharing.
+Over time Instagram users began to feel that there was not enough communication in the comments, especially since it doesn’t allow content sharing.
 After that, developers introduced DMs to the app to provide a new communication space.
 Also, you may even add voice calls and video messages.

 Geolocation